The Platonists

 Xenocrates also developed an influential demonology — a systematic account of intermediate beings (daimones) between gods and humans.
 He classified divine beings into three ranks: Olympian gods (associated with the fixed stars), daimones (associated with the planets and sublunary realm), and souls.
 The daimones could be either good or evil, and they were responsible for the darker aspects of traditional religion — cruel rituals, threatening myths, inauspicious days — that could not be attributed to the benevolent Olympian gods.
 This demonological framework became enormously influential in later Platonism, Neoplatonism, and early Christian theology.

 His ethical thought centered on the relationship between virtue and happiness.
 Xenocrates held that happiness (eudaimonia) requires both virtue and the external goods (health, wealth, civic standing) needed to exercise it — a position intermediate between the Stoic identification of virtue with happiness and the Peripatetic insistence on external goods.
-He defined the goal of life as 'living in accordance with nature,' a formula later adopted by the Stoics.
+This inclusive view of happiness — virtue as supreme but not sole good — became the standard Academic ethical position, inherited by his student Polemo, who would formulate the explicit principle of 'living in accordance with nature' that the Stoics later adopted.

 Main Ideas